Alpisc/discord-auto-image-sender/README.md

 ## Activating virtual enviorment
 ### Linux
 source venv/bin/activate
+Note: sometimes its Lib/ instead of bin/
 ### Windows
-venv/bin/activate

-### Note: sometimes its Lib/ instead of bin/
+venv\Scripts\activate

 # Installing requirements
 ## make sure you are using your virtual env